Bandhavgarh Tiger Reserve

-The only white tiger to be found in the wild was Mohun near jungles of Bandhavgarh in India in the Siddhi Forests which is now Sanjay National Park.
+The only white tiger to be found in the wild was Mohun near the jungles of Bandhavgarh in India in the Siddhi Forests which is now Sanjay National Park.
 No white specimen has been found ever in the wild.
 All the white tigers in the zoo are Mohan's progeny.

 Blue Eyed Tiger

 As is believed the white tiger was not found in the forests of Bandhavgarh.
 It was discovered somewhere near these forests by the then Maharajah of Rewa in what is now known as Sanjay Dubri National Park.
-The distance from Bandhavgarh is just one hour's of drive.
-Named Mohan it is the only specimen that has been found in the wild ever, and all others in various zoos are descendant of this big white cat.
+The distance from Bandhavgarh is just one hour of drive.
+Named Mohan it is the only specimen that has been found in the wild ever, and all others in various zoos are descendants of this big white cat.